 During the first year of a term contract, most clubs will not release you from the contract or refund payments if you quit, but some will let you stop monthly payments or refund a prorated share of annual fees if you have to quit because of illness or move out of the area.
 Some clubs we surveyed will let you off the hook for monthly fees or refund the unused share of the annual fee in the absence of illness or injury during the first year of membership.
 In many cases, however, you’ll have to repay the club for any discounts received for committing to a term or pay a cancellation fee.

 For members who need to take some time off, many clubs defer monthly payments during “freeze” periods.
 Or they may have you continue making discounted payments on schedule but extend your membership and waive the initiation fee when you become active again.
 Most clubs that allow freezes restrict them to cases of illness or injury, pregnancy and childbirth, or temporary relocation: You can’t just take time off because the weather is nice.
 But some clubs allow membership freezes regardless of the reason.
 Many have a minimum length of freeze (for example, at least three months), a maximum, or both.
 And some require you to pay monthly fees at a reduced rate for the months when your membership is frozen.

 If You Have Second Thoughts, Cancel

-Since the financial commitment of a club membership is substantial, and since some clubs employ aggressive sales tactics, the District, Maryland, and Virginia law provide for cooling-off periods.
-In Maryland and Virginia, you have three days after signing a contract to cancel and get your money back.
-In the District, you have 15 days, but you may have to pay up to five percent of the contract price, up to $25.
+Since the financial commitment of a club membership is substantial, and since some clubs employ aggressive sales tactics, Washington State law provides for a cooling-off period.
+You have three days after signing a contract to cancel and get your money back.
 You should cancel in writing by certified or registered mail.
 If you can persuade the club to give you a longer cooling-off period, or trial period, than the law requires, take it.